 Shirley Solomon, Board Member, has been a long time volunteer in the Jewish Community.
 At present, she serves on the Boards of two National Jewish Organizations and a number of boards and Committees locally.
 Shirley grew up in a small town in the Mississippi Delta with a rich family Jewish heritage and not too many opportunities for organized Jewish Education.
 She has a B.A. from Smith College and a M.A. from New York University, married Allan from Boston, and raised four children in Louisville, Kentucky; where she was active in the Louisville JCC, Louisville Community Hebrew School and other Jewish Educational offerings.
 Shirley enjoys her four grown children, their spouses and eleven grandchildren and is proud of the fact that they participate in Jewish Life in four separate communities in the U.S.â€”Boca Raton, Chicago, Las Vegas and Los Altos.
 She feels that having three grandchildren in Los Altos makes her a Bay Area Resident, once removed.

 David Steirman, Immediate Past Chair, has served on the boards of many organizations in the Jewish community.
-He is the Board President of the North Peninsula Jewish Campus and is the immediate past Board Chair of the Jewish Education Service of North America (JESNA).
-He serves as an officer of the JCPA (the national public affairs arm of the organized Jewish community), Moldaw Residences and the Jewish Senior Living Group and is a board member of the Jewish Federations of North America and the Jewish Home & Senior Living Foundation.
-He also previously served as President of the Jewish Community Federation of San Francisco, the Peninsula, Marin and Sonoma counties, the Jewish Community Relations Council and the Bureau of Jewish Education.
+He is currently the Board President of the North Peninsula Jewish Campus in Foster City, California.
+He serves as an officer of Moldaw Residences and the Jewish Senior Living Group and is a board member of the Jewish Federations of North America, the JCPA (the national public affairs arm of the organized Jewish community), and the Jewish Home & Senior Living Foundation.
+He previously served as Board Chair/President of the Jewish Community Federation of San Francisco, the Peninsula, Marin and Sonoma counties, the Jewish Education Service of North America (JESNA), the Jewish Community Relations Council and Jewish Learning Works.
 David was born and raised in Chicago.
 He graduated in 1976 from the Wharton School of the University of Pennsylvania and received his M.B.A. from the University of Chicago in 1979.
-Professionally, he is President of Kestrel Investment Management Corporation in San Mateo.
-David, his wife, Anne, and two children live in Hillsborough where David serves on the town’s Financial Advisory Committee.
+Professionally, he is President of Kestrel Investment Management Corporation.
+David, his wife, Anne, and two children live in Hillsborough where David serves as Chair of the town’s Financial Advisory Committee.

 Raymond Stern, Board Member, has worked for over 25 years as an operating executive, consultant and advisor to leading technology companies ranging from venture backed start-ups to Fortune 500 companies.
 He is a Co-Founder and Managing Director at Clearpath Partners where he works with CEOs on a 1:1 basis to help them be more effective leaders and to drive better outcomes for the teams and the companies they lead.
 Early in his career Raymond was a partner at The Boston Consulting Group where he was head of the High Technology and Media practice on the West Coast.
 Raymond was at Intuit for 8 years where he held a variety of senior executive positions including SVP, Strategy & Corporate Development and Chief Marketing Officer.
 Later in his career, Raymond was at Yahoo! where he was SVP, Global Partnerships & Business Development, and responsible for operations in Latin America and Canada and the small business division.
 Raymond has also been the CEO of a venture backed start up and has served on the board of numerous start ups which have had successful exits.
 He has served on the Board of the Bay Area Holocaust Oral History Project and the Gideon Hausner Jewish Day School.